seung-lab/BigArrays.jl/README.md

 ```

 ### use backend of AWS S3
+#### setup info file
+the info file is a JSON file, which defines all the configuration of the dataset.
+It was defined in [neuroglancer](https://github.com/seung-lab/neuroglancer/wiki/Precomputed-API#info-json-file-specification)
 [test example](https://github.com/seung-lab/BigArrays.jl/blob/master/test/backends/s3.jl)

 ### use backend of Google Cloud Storage
+the [info configuration file](https://github.com/seung-lab/neuroglancer/wiki/Precomputed-API#info-json-file-specification) is the same with S3 backend.
 [test example](https://github.com/seung-lab/BigArrays.jl/blob/master/test/backends/gs.jl)

 ### Aligned 2D HDF5 sections